Hrs21kts/2025-CPEG-workshop/README.md

 ## Instructions

+I'm making a modification so that this is mine.
+AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

+Amelia is silly

 So, we're doing another workshop are we!?
 Follow this helpful checklist to get started with this template.

 1. On the main page of the repository, click 'Use this template' (top right) and select 'Create a new repository'.